-Lis hopes that friends will help him in providing fertile soil and fertilizer so that the fruit and vegetable plants will develop properly and the camp will be more beautiful, whilst, CIMTROP and BNF are still maintaining the habitat and everything in the LAHG Sebangau National Park.
+Lis hopes that friends will help him in providing fertile soil and fertilizer so that the fruit and vegetable plants will develop properly and the camp will be more beautiful, whilst, CIMTROP and BNF are still maintaining the habitat and everything in the LAHG, a special zone within the Sebangau National Park.

-“Merry Christmas 2020 and Happy New Year 2021 to the big families of CIMTROP and BNF, hopefully, they will be more blessed by God and remain consistent in maintaining the LAHG Sebangau National Park,” he concluded while decorating a Christmas tree from used coffee wrappers.
+“Merry Christmas 2020 and Happy New Year 2021 to the big families of CIMTROP and BNF, hopefully, they will be more blessed by God and remain consistent in maintaining the LAHG,” he concluded while decorating a Christmas tree from used coffee wrappers.